cryptopool-builders/Multi-Pool-Installer/README.md

 Role | OS Version | Recommended Ram
 :--|:--|:-:
-Web Server | Ubuntu 16-18.04 | 2GB
+Web Server | Ubuntu 16.04 | 2GB
-DB & Stratum Server | Ubuntu 16-18.04 | 4GB
+DB & Stratum Server | Ubuntu 16.04 | 4GB
 Daemon Server | Ubuntu 16.04 only | 8GB+

  or

 Role | OS Version | Recommended Ram
 :--|:--|:-:
-Web Server | Ubuntu 16-18.04 | 2GB
+Web Server | Ubuntu 16.04 | 2GB
-DB Server | Ubuntu 16-18.04 | 2GB
+DB Server | Ubuntu 16.04 | 2GB
-Stratum Server | Ubuntu 16-18.04 | 2GB
+Stratum Server | Ubuntu 16.04 | 2GB
 Daemon Server | Ubuntu 16.04 only | 8GB+

 It is also highly recommended to use a provider that offers private IP's between your servers.
-If your provider only offers public IP's there is an option to install wireguard so that your servers use a secure VPN tunnel for the backend connections.
+If your provider only offers public IP's you must install Wireguard (Installer provided).
+This will setup a secure VPN connection between your servers for the backend communication.

-#### Not using private IP's or installing wireguard is a major security risk and leaves your pool very vulnerable to attacks.

-Installation for the multi-server setup <b>MUST</b> be completed in the following order:
- * DB Server or DB/Stratum Combination Server
- * Web Server
- * Stratum Server if not combined with DB Server
- * Daemon Server(s)

-#### ✏️ After the completion of each server, you will be presented with the information that needs to be copied and then pasted when prompted during the next server install process.
+#### If installing wireguard do not modify the default private IP's that are provide.
+Installation will fail!

+Just like with the single server install there must be a user account created.
+If you attempt to run the script under root, it will force you to create a new user account and log in to it.

+After the user accounts are created on each server setup <b>MUST</b> begin on the server that is hosting your database.
+You do not need to run the installer individually on each server.

+#### ✏️ During the setup process you will be prompted to enter the user name and password for each of your servers.
+This is required for the installer to be able to SSH in to each server to perform the installation tasks on that server.

 ## 📦 NOMP Install